cespenar/astero_sdb/README.md

 5. #### `plots.py`
 The most common plots useful during fitting target stars to the grid of models.
-In general, not recommended for publication, but excellent for quick analysis of the results.
+Not recommended for publication, but excellent for quick analysis of the results.

 ## Installation